circonus-labs/circonus-gometrics/README.md

 	//
 	// Broker ID of specific broker to use, default: random enterprise broker or
 	// Circonus default if no enterprise brokers are available.
-	// default: not used unless > 0
+	// default: only used if set
-	cmc.CheckManager.Broker.Id = 0
+	cmc.CheckManager.Broker.ID = ""
 	// used to select a broker with the same tag (e.g. can be used to dictate that a broker
 	// serving a specific location should be used. "dc:sfo", "location:new_york", "zone:us-west")
 	// if more than one broker has the tag, one will be selected randomly from the resulting list